edwardsCam/generative/README.md

 # Generative
 Messing around with generative algorithms.
+See examples folder for demos.